-Install a smart metering and data collection system.
+Install a smart electricity meter or gas meter and data collection system together with energy monitors.
 Most UK businesses are not on this type of meter but can upgrade for free.
 The meters allow access to usage data on a regular basis so you can monitor peak load times.
 This data allows you to make adjustments to how you use energy and reduce long-term consumption.

-Consider changing all light bulbs to the energy efficient equivalent.
+Consider changing all light bulbs to the energy efficient equivalent (such as LEDs or CFLs).
 The cost of these units has drastically reduced in recent years, and the quality of light produced is in line with traditional bulbs.
 The energy usage is almost negligible and could save hundreds, if not thousands of pounds per year.

-Promote best practice with staff and customers by turning off lights and IT equipment when not in use.
+Promote best practice with staff and customers by encouraging them to turn off appliances such as lights and IT equipment when not in use.
 This simple but effective measure is an easy win for efficiency in your organisation.

-When renewing appliances always select grade A+ efficient models.
-High standards and EU directives mean most are highly graded in any case.
-All equipment will show how efficient they are on the product labels.
+When replacing old appliances, always select grade A+ efficient models to reduce energy consumption.
+Advanced manufacturing standards and EU directives mean most equipment receive a high classification.
+All equipment will show how effective they are on the product energy labels.

 Turn down thermostats by a couple of degrees if possible and ensure that they’re working correctly.
 Modern digital thermostats are the most reliable and easiest to operate.